sandflow/melt/README.md

 The scripts to validate and render the registry are under `scripts`.

 A sample rendering of the registry, generated automatically from the `master` branch is at <https://sandflow.github.io/melt/isdcf.html>.

+**ARCHIVED.
+DO NOT USE.
+THE WORK HAS MOVED TO https://github.com/ISDCF/registries.*